 I classified lagoonal reefs on the Belize MBRS into three thermal regimes and collected survey data at 13 reef locations to compare coral community structure within the thermal regimes.

-A former undergraduate in the Castillo Lab, Joe Townsend, produced a short documentary about his experiences with this work.
+A former undergraduate in the Castillo Lab, Joe Townsend, produced a short documentary about this work.

 My research is funded by the Department of Defense NDSEG and the Rufford Foundation